 Once you have decided upon a cost-management strategy and you have ensured that it is an approach that will pass legal muster in the relevant jurisdictions, then you, as a multinational in-house counsel, have the job of communicating the new policies or procedures to your employees.
 That task can be trickier than you think.

 Any message to employees about suggested changes must be drafted carefully so that the statements do not center on norms that are specific to only one country.
-Further, given that you are providing employment information in various countries, you should employ the help of a professional legal translation service.
+Further, given that you are providing employment information in various countries, you should employ the help of a professional legal translation and interpreting service.
 A legal translation service, like All Language Alliance, Inc., will help you make sure that your employment guide or announcement will be appropriate for all audiences that need to receive it.

 Translate Corporate Policies Properly

 Particularly when dealing with legal employment matters, you want to be sure that your policies are translated properly and in a way that conveys the precise legal message you need.
 Oftentimes, technical legal language is challenging to translate.
 A professional legal translator will understand how to make sure technical concepts are properly communicated in any language.

 In sum, during uncertain times, like today, an overarching goal with any type of employment change is to avoid employment litigation where you can.
 That means that getting the assistance from experienced employment counsel is key to your success as in-house counsel.
 The skill to foresee possible legal hurdles, to plan prospectively, and to devise a reasonable approach in advising the company is your greatest value as in-house counsel.
 Thus, when a company is looking at cost-realignment strategies, or even reductions in the workforce, you can be prepared to properly guide your multinational company through the process.